Ferlab-Ste-Justine/smrtlink-scripts/README.md

 Requirements:
 As described [here](https://github.com/Ferlab-Ste-Justine/smrtlink-scripts/blob/main/python/README.md#running-the-updateurlpy-script), this script requires environment variables for key ID and access, both for the s3 bucket and the GeneYX account.
-A second requirement is to include a file as argument containing the sample names and their path version on GeneYX, separated by comma.
-A version of "1" corresponds to samples using the format "{sample_name}.GRCh38.deepvariant.phased.vcf.gz" on GeneYX, and the version "2" corresponds to: "{sample_name}.GRCh38.small_variants.phased.vcf.gz".
+A second requirement is to include a file as argument containing the sample names and their vcf Name on GeneYX, separated by comma.
+For joint calls, the vcf name is preceded by the family ID and the role of the sample, separated by slash ('/').
 The input file will use a format like the following:

 ```
-sample_1,1
-sample_2,1
-sample_3,2
+sample_1,sample_1_vcf.vcf.gz
+sample_2,familyID/father/father_familyID.vcf.gz
 ```
 The script will print the combined URL of BAM and methylation files for all samples, along with a code of "success" or "{sample_name} failed to send".
 Once all the files are processed, a list of the samples that failed to send is printed.